zriyansh/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 ```

 If the SigNoz endpoint in the configuration is set correctly and accessible,
-you should be able to see the traces sent via OpenTelemetry collector in VM
+you should be able to see the traces sent via the OpenTelemetry collector in the VM
 from `telemetrygen` in the SigNoz UI.

 ![traces generated by telemetrygen][2]